mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 replicate datasets:

--  **Replicates:** Determines how the HMM deals with replicate datasets by either averaging the read-counts or suming read counts accross datasets.
+-  **Replicates:** Determines how the HMM deals with replicate datasets by either averaging the read-counts or summing read counts across datasets.
 For regular datasets (i.e. mean-read count > 100) the recommended setting is to average read-counts together.
-For sparse datasets, it suming read-counts may produce more accurate results.
+For sparse datasets, it summing read-counts may produce more accurate results.

 |